waye-dev/website/doc/FAQ.md

 **Who can participate in the programs?**

 We are grateful to be able to offer our programs on a proof of work model due to the financial support of HRF & OpenSats.
 This means if you are a dev who is making contributions to FOSS code, you are automatically eligible for our programs.
+Also, you gotta follow our [community guidelines](https://github.com/waye-dev/waye/blob/main/doc/COMMUNITY-GUIDELINES.md).

 ## Need help?